 There is a riverside walk to & from the peaceful Lock (see video below) which is enjoyable – bring your own refreshments.
 There are several B&Bs in the area if you plan to stay.

 Facilities: In recent years a seasonal Cafe has opened beside the river.
 There is a small shop on the green and a pub.

 Drummin Raised Bog Restoration Project

-Drummin Bog is the last remaining raised bog in Co.
+Near St Mullins is the Drummin Bog is the last remaining raised bog in Co.
 Carlow.
 The project aims to restore it to its natural state and to make it accessible to the public.